pakcheong/jqthumb/README.md

             },
             source         : 'src',                 // to specify the image source attribute.
 DEFAULT IS src. showoncomplete : false,                 // TRUE = show immediately after processing.
 FALSE = do not show it.
-DEFAULT IS TRUE. responsove     : 20,                    // used by older browsers only.
+DEFAULT IS TRUE. responsive     : 20,                    // used by older browsers only.
 0 to disable.
 DEFAULT IS 20 zoom           : 1,                     // zoom the output, 2 would double of the actual image size.
 DEFAULT IS 1 method         : 'auto',                // 3 methods available: "auto", "css3" and "native".
 DEFAULT IS auto before         : function(oriImage){    // callback before each image starts processing.